Wildhoney/Switzerland/README.md

 );
 ```

-We have now successfully setup a custom element called `x-countries` which can be used anywhere:
+We have now successfully setup a custom element called `x-countries` which can be used anywhere.
+We're able to use the element even before the element is declared, as Switzerland subscribes to the [progressive enhancement](https://en.wikipedia.org/wiki/Progressive_enhancement) paradigm whereby elements are upgraded asynchronously.
+In the meantime you could display a loader, placeholder or even nothing at all before the component renders.

 ```html
 <x-countries />